DrFate09/qidi_plus4_klipper/README.md

 ## Making the connections
 1. Connect the toolhead MCU cable to the XH 2.54mm header.
 2. Connect the JST-XH 6 pin connector to the original connector for the toolhead MCU.
 3. Connect the JST-XH 3 pin connector to the USB to TTL adapter.
+I desolder the 6 pin header on the adapter and installed a 3 pin JST-XH header to make plugging the connector easier.

 <img width="4416" height="1440" alt="toolhead_wiring" src="https://github.com/user-attachments/assets/99545fd3-7716-489c-86f4-fddec42f209c" />